BeneficialCode/PCRemote/README.md

 A Windows Remote Administrator Tool

 Most of the code was written by ghost's author.
 I studied it when I was at university.
-It'a about four years ago.
+It was about four years ago.

 Below is the snap of the tool: